John A. Tory: Career

 Together with his twin brother James Marshall Tory, he entered the practice of law in 1953, later founding the firm of Tory, Tory, Deslauriers (now Torys LLP) and was appointed a Queen's Counsel in 1965.

-After successfully guiding the build-up of Torys, John ceased practising law in 1974 and began working full-time for the Thomson family, first under founder Roy Thomson and then, following Roy's death in 1976, for his son Kenneth, eventually becoming President of the family's principal holding company, The Woodbridge Company Limited.
+After successfully guiding the build-up of Torys, John ceased practising law in 1974.
+He began working full-time for the Thomson family, first under founder Roy Thomson and then, following Roy's death in 1976, for his son Kenneth.
+Eventually, by the late 1970s, he became President of the family's principal holding company, The Woodbridge Company Limited.
 Until his death he was the president of Thomson Investments Limited.
 John was a friend and financial advisor of the late media magnate Kenneth Thomson for fifty years and continued until his death to serve on the board of Thomson Reuters, company formed by the merger of Thomson Corporation with international news service Reuters.
 The Globe and Mail described him as the "sage consigliere to the Thomson family."

 He was a close friend of the late media magnate Ted Rogers and served on the board of directors of Rogers Communications since 1979.

 Tory was also a friend to Joseph S. Atkinson, Toronto Star publisher.
 Despite their political positions (Tory had ties to Conservatives and Atkinson with the Liberal Party).
 Atkinson appointed Tory and his brother James, to be Executors of his Will along with five others.